Bobrovsky gets 3rd straight shutout as Jackets blank Devs

 Oliver Bjorkstrand and Cam Atkinson scored third-period goals for Columbus, which leads Pittsburgh by two points for second place in the Metropolitan Division.

 Columbus opened the scoring at 9:39 of the third when Sam Gagner chipped the puck out from behind the net to Bjorkstrand, who slammed it past Devils goalie Keith Kinkaid.

-Atkinson added his 30th of the season, an empty-net goal with 1:16 left - nine seconds after the Devils pulled Kinkaid for an extra skater - to beat New Jersey for the second time in three days.
+Atkinson added his 30th of the season, an empty-net goal with 1:16 left - nine seconds after the Devils pulled Kinkaid for an extra skater.

 New Jersey outshot the Blue Jackets 33-25 and played better until Columbus started to get going late in the second period.